This post may contain affiliate links. Read our disclosure policy here.

 - In a medium jar, combine the Dijon mustard, Italian seasoning, red wine vinegar, garlic, lemon juice, salt, black pepper, and olive oil.
 Top with lid and toss to combine.

-- Place the chopped lettuce into 4 serving bowls.
-Top each with cherry tomatoes, steamed green beans, potatoes, salmon, eggs, and olives, making rows of each ingredient.
+- Place the chopped lettuce into 2 serving bowls or one large salad bowl.
+Top with cherry tomatoes, steamed green beans, potatoes, canned salmon, eggs, and olives, making rows of each ingredient.

 - Drizzle the salad with the vinaigrette and serve.